General Chemistry · Unit 03

 3.1 Start Here: How the Atomic Model Changed

-In the early 1800s, John Dalton proposed the first modern atomic theory based on experimental evidence.
-Start here with the big idea: scientists kept changing the atomic model when new evidence forced them to.
-That pattern matters more than memorizing dates.
+Start with the big idea, not the dates: scientists kept changing the atomic model when new evidence forced them to.
+That pattern matters more than memorizing a timeline by itself.

 How Atomic Models Changed

-Each new model explained evidence the older one could not.
+Each new model explained something the older model could not explain well enough.

 Dalton's model shown as a single solid sphere.